How Can You Energize Your Trees?

 - Potassium Phosphite is manufactured under the strictest manufacturing procedures on the market.
 Temperature and reaction speed are controlled and

 - Potassium Phosphite is made in small batches.
 Only the finest 99.9% pure, virgin raw materials are selected to produce Potassium Phosphite.

 - Potassium Phosphite appears clear like water, with no impurities or residues present.
 This process creates a product with higher integrity, which allows

-- Potassium Phosphite to be more effective at lower rates and greatly reduces the risk of burn, even at 4X rates.
+- Potassium Phosphite is more effective at lower rates and greatly reduces the risk of burn, even at 4X rates.
 Contains no available phosphate, “ P ” analysis is 100% phosphite (PO3.
-In summary application of phosphites enhances the activity of the trees and plants dynamic defense systems.
-In short, it tells the trees and plants …where to grow, why to grow, what to grow and when to grow.
+In summary, the application of phosphites enhances the activity of the trees’ and plants dynamic defense systems.
+In short, it tells the trees and plants …where to grow, why to grow, what to grow, and when to grow.

 - ATP is formed by the addition of a phosphate group to a molecule of adenosine diphosphate (ADP); or to state it in chemical terms, by the phosphorylation of ADP.
 This reaction requires a substantial input of energy, much of which is captured in the bond that links the added phosphate group to ADP.
 Because light energy powers this reaction in the chloroplasts, the production of ATP during photosynthesis is referred to as photophosphorylation.